hillerlab/TOGA/README.md

 ### Input files

-TOGA is a reference-based genome annotation tool, which means that needs the following data as input:
+TOGA is a reference-based genome annotation tool, which means that it needs the following data as input:

 1) Gene annotation of the reference genome
 2) Genome alignment between the reference and query genome(s)